Our Fees and Charges

 on Credit Card Transactions

-BDSwiss does not charge any fees on deposits or withdrawals processed via credit card.
-Please note that for bank wire withdrawals equal to or less than 100 EUR, BDSwiss will charge a 10 EUR flat fee*.
+BDSwiss does not charge any fees on deposits or withdrawals processed via a credit card.

 Trading Fees & Charges

 Swaps are dependent of position size and the product that is held overnight.
 You can find a list of our long and short swaps here.
 Swaps are either charged or applied to a trader’s account for positions held “overnight”, meaning after 5pm ET.

 If your selected account currency differs from your deposit currency or your bank account currency then we will automatically convert your deposit currency using our standard rates.
 We do not charge any additional conversion fees and there are no markups on currency conversion.

 We charge variable spreads on forex, crypto and commodity pairs depending on your account type.
 For indices and shares, we charge a fixed commission fee depending on your account type.
 You can find more information on our spreads and commissions by visiting our CFD Asset List.

 If no trading activity occurs for over 90 consecutive days, a monthly fee of $30 or base trading account currency equivalent will be deducted from your account balance until it reaches $0.
 This charge covers the maintenance/administration expenses of such Inactive Accounts.

 What is spread?Spread is the difference between the bid (sell) price and the ask (buy) price for a specific trade.
 It is, therefore, your cost of opening and closing a specific position.